develodroid/flutterPlayground/remind_meow/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.io/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## CodeMagic Integration

+This project integrates CodeMagic in order to manage CI / CD processes.